A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 The Canadian Alltrack AT-20HD has a kerb weight of just over 2,700kg but with a payload of nearly 1,600kg, has a gross weight of 4,309kg.

-The UK manufactured Loglogic Softrak 75, one of which is actually in use as an MoD range vehicle.
+The UK-manufactured Loglogic Softrak 75, one of which is actually in use as an MoD range vehicle.
 It has a kerb weight of 2,550kg and a payload of 2,000kg, with hydraulic and hydrostatic power take-off should it be needed.

 With a top speed of 16 kph, it would take some to cover any distance but with a ground pressure of less than 2PSI, its terrain accessibility is excellent.

 It can use a tracked or wheeled self-loading trailer and is available in a couple of larger sizes.
-The load body can be replaced with a tipping body or 8-seat crew pod (in addition to the three seats in the cab).
+The load body can be replaced with a tipping body or an 8-seat crew pod (in addition to the three seats in the cab).

 It can also be fitted with a demountable cargo module, akin to a manual DROPS style arrangement.